Who and what we cover

 If you’re planning to drive in Europe, you must inform your host of your plans via Turo messaging and get their approval.
 Roadside assistance is available to you in Europe; however, you or your host may be charged for costs.

 You may be charged the call-out cost and the cost of roadside services if you are found to be at fault.
-If a flat tire that occurs during the trip, you may be responsible for the cost.
-Read more about flat tire charges.

 - If the car breaks down due to mechanical damage, the host is responsible for the repairs and recovery.